 In Part 3 of the Time-Series of Information Technology Operating Analytics article series, I have included the literature used and the current trial experiments.
-As I have learned a lot about different approaches to anomaly detection in time series, whilst researching for a good source that would showcase and analyze components of time-series data, I stumbled upon this very insightful blog:

 Firstly, it shows the types of raw data anomalies that should be defined as additive outliers, temporal changes, level shifts, or seasonal level shifts.
 This step clarified the anomaly target.
 After that, the detailed approaches are enumerated:

 - STL decomposition: Stands for seasonal-trend decomposition procedure based on Loess.
 Split time-series signal into three parts: seasonal, trend and residue.

 - Classification and regression trees (CART): First, use supervised learning to teach trees to classify anomaly and non-anomaly data points.
 To realise this task, labeled anomaly data points are needed.
 Second, use unsupervised learning to teach CART to predict the next data point in the series and have some confidence interval or prediction error as in the case of the STL decomposition approach.
 If applying neural network, LSTM allows modeling the most sophisticated dependencies in time series as well as advanced seasonality dependencies.

 - Auto-Regressive Integrated Moving Average (ARIMA): Based on an approach that several points from the past generate a forecast of the next point with the addition of some random variable, which is usually white noise (just like a forward-moving window).
 Seasonal ARIMA has two important factors, trend, and seasonality.

 - Auto ARIMA returns the best set of parameters for the algorithm in our specified range.